Shawl with Mulgi embroidery **

 In this workshop we first get to know about the motifs, the meaning of them and how to make Mulgi archaic embroidery.

 During the 2-day workshop, an embroidered shawl will be made.
 The woollen machine-knitted fabric for the shawl is going to be provided by the teachers.
+After registration to the course, the participants can pre-order natural white, dark blue or red workpieces.
 The embroidery will be made with woollen yarns.
-If you wish, you can make tablet woven ribbons in the tablet weaving workshop beforehand and sew those on the shawl.